Keyboard shortcuts

 Migration Path

-Phase A is a refactor of existing single-CPU code, not an addition:
+Phase A was a refactor of existing single-CPU code, not an addition:

-1. Add PerCpu struct, allocate one instance for BSP
+1. Add PerCpu struct, allocate one instance for BSP.
+Done for BSP static storage.

-2. Set BSP’s KernelGSBase MSR, add swapgs to syscall entry/exit
+2. Set BSP’s KernelGSBase MSR, add swapgs to syscall entry/exit.
+Done for syscall entry/exit, including syscall-to-iretq exits.

-6. Migrate BSP from PIT to LAPIC timer (PIT initialized in Stage 5)
+6. Migrate BSP from PIT to LAPIC timer (PIT initialized in Stage 5).
+Done for the BSP timer path, with PIT used for calibration and PIT/PIC retained as a fallback.

-After Phase A, the kernel still runs on one CPU but the per-CPU plumbing is in place.
-Existing tests (make run) continue to pass.
+After Phase A, the kernel still runs user work on one CPU but the BSP per-CPU plumbing is in place.
+Existing tests (make run-smoke and make run-spawn) continue to pass.

 Phase B: AP Startup